Seramicx/discord-quest-autocompleter/README.md

 Handles reloads, account switches, and mid-session enabling without breaking.

+## ⚠️ Disclaimer

-**This automates quest progress.
-Use at your own risk -- not responsible for any account actions from Discord.**
+This plugin automates Discord quest progress.
+Use it at your own risk and make sure you understand Discord’s Terms of Service.

+I am not responsible for any account actions, flags, or bans that may occur from using this plugin.

 ## Supported tasks